Are You Passionate?

 I have a friend who moved to NYC a number of years ago, where he set up a studio, and started hiring himself out.
 He had quite a successful little business for quite some time, then decided he’d had enough of the rat race, and moved back here.
 Within a short time after moving back, he sold all of this gear — cameras, lenses, lights, all of it.
 He was done shooting photos.
 Why?
 “No business.”
 The last time I saw him, he was no longer interested in shooting anything, ever.

 Out of fairness, I have to say that I actually do kinda understand, a little.
 Not a lot, but a little, especially in his case.
 Before I became a professional photographer, I worked in theatre — crews, lighting/set designer, production manager.
-Did that for a long time, and I must confess that it became just plain work.
+Did that for a long time, and I must confess it became just plain work.
 Hard work, to the point that these days I don’t care to even see a concert or a play unless there is something extremely compelling about it.
 I just don’t care.
 I was burned out.
 So I understand other people getting burned out.
-But when I hear people who aren’t old enough to have been a professional photographer for more than a few years (or as little as a few months) say they aren’t interested in shooting unless they are being paid, well, it’s not burn out.
+But when I hear people who aren’t old enough to have been a professional photographer for more than a couple of years (or as little as a few months) say they aren’t interested in shooting unless they are being paid, well, it’s not burn out.
 There is something else going on there.

 I believe it’s a lack of passion — for photography.